happyapplehorse/gptui/README.md

 ![gptui_demo](https://github.com/happyapplehorse/gptui-assets/blob/main/imgs/gptui_demo.gif)

 ## TUI Features
 - Create and manage conversations with GPT.
 - Display context tokens in real-time.
 - View and adjust GPT conversation parameters at any time, such as temperature, top_p, presence_penalty, etc.
 - A dedicated channel to display internal process calls.
 - Offers a file channel through which you can upload to or download from GPT.
+- Voice functionality.
 - Optional plugin features, including (customizable, continuously being added and refined, some plugin prompts are still under development):
   - Internet search.
   - Open interpreter[^open_interpreter].
   - Reminders[^reminder].
   - Recollecting memories from vectorized conversation history.

 [^open_interpreter]: This plugin utilizes [open-interpreter](https://github.com/KillianLucas/open-interpreter), you need to first follow the instructions provided by open-interpreter to properly set up the environment and API.
 It is recommended to use this under the GPT-4 model.